tristantimp/TXAI_project/README.md

 See the "figures" folder for the heatmap and Prediction Rejection Ratio plots

 ## Credits
 The main methodology of our project was heavily inspired by the work done by Fadeeva et al. [[1]](#1) as we attempted to implement their framework on a Dutch language model.
+LLMs were used if difficulties arose when implementing certain functions or to help debugging.
+In both cases, the generated code was checked to ensure that the original intentions were matched as LLMs are error prone.

 ## References
 <a id="1">[1]</a>